Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 decisions along two dimensions.
 Their long term impact and their reversibility.
-This might be a tool which we can utilize in the big picture phase, so when initially setting out to determine the course to take and on those planned ocassions when the course is reviewed.
+This might be a tool which we can utilize in the big picture phase, so when initially setting out to determine the course to take and on those planned occasions when the course is reviewed.
 Or of course when big decisions just jump up at you out of nowhere.
 To illustrate: we have a diagram divided into four squares.
 In the square at the bottom left we have decisions which are neither consequential nor hard to reverse.
 So deciding what to eat tonight might fall into this category.
 Above, in the top left quadrant we have decisions which are hard to reverse but inconsequential.
-Maybe thats getting a tattoo on your butt cheek.
-On the bottom right theres the quadrant with decisions that are easy to reverse but consequential.
+Maybe that's getting a tattoo on your butt cheek.
+On the bottom right there's the quadrant with decisions that are easy to reverse but consequential.
 Maybe that's committing to a savings plan.
-You can always just stop saving but committing might make the difference between being ok or rich at retirement time.
+You can always just stop saving but committing might make the difference between being Ok or rich at retirement time.
 Then the quadrant at top right.
 Here's the things like taking a new job in a different place, buying a house, getting married, and at the very top right there's having kids.